Efficient MPC-Based Energy Management System for Secure and Cost-Effective Microgrid Operations: Problem Formulation

-where $I_{ij,\max}$ is the current limit of the branch $ij$, $V_{j,\min}$ and $V_{j,\max}$ are the lower and upper bounds of the $j$th bus voltage, $P_{\text{sys,max}}$ is the power exchange limitation with the main grid, and $P_{\text{batt,max}}$ is the battery power rating.
+where $I_{ij,\max}$ is the current limit of the branch $ij$, $V_{j,\min}$ and $V_{j,\max}$ are the lower and upper bounds of the $j$th bus voltage, $P_{\text{sys,max}}$ is the power exchange limitation with the main grid, $P_{\text{batt,max}}$ is the battery power rating, and $P_{\text{DG,min}}$ combine with $P_{\text{DG,max}}$ are the boundaries of the DG power.
 Constraint \eqref{eq_SoC2} bounds the SoC in a reasonable range.
 Constraint \eqref{eq_SoC3} promotes day-to-day sustainability by preventing systematic under-charging across days.
-Additionally, the constraints \eqref{eq_dCboundary0} and \eqref{eq_EnergyConstraint0} regularizes the online incentive around the base tariff and caps aggregate energy consumption for operator consistency.
-Details are discussed in Section~\ref{Load Forecasting Considering Demand Response}.